Ultimate Travel Guide: San José del Cabo, Mexico

 The Art Walk isn’t the only opportunity to see and find beautiful art in San Jose.
 Whether you’re looking for a piece to take home or just window shopping, take a stroll through the Art District to discover a variety of galleries and boutiques.
 Some of my favorites include:

-Be sure to explore into the walled gardens as well - tucked away you can find hidden gems such as a cigar shop offering freshly hand-rolled options at Maestro Torcdor and a sculpture garden at Sotomayor Metal Sculpture Gallery.
+Be sure to explore into the walled gardens as well - tucked away you can find hidden gems such as a cigar shop offering freshly hand-rolled options at Maestro Torcedor and a sculpture garden at Sotomayor Metal Sculpture Gallery.

 Visit Mission San José del Cabo